ksingh7/microshift-plus/README.md

 Launching Microshift...
 Waiting for Microshift to become Ready...
 Microshift is Now Ready ...
+Patch OpenShift Router to use nip.io for outbound routing ...
 Setting up OpenShift Web Console ...
 ----------------------------------------------------------
 serviceaccount/openshift-console created